 The craft beer scene in the United States continues to rapidly grow.
 NPR reports over 5,300 US breweries currently exist and over 5,200 of them are craft beer places (in 2012 there were only 2,000 breweries).

 This article lists some great craft beer places around the United States.
 I include only one per state and some travel writer friends also provided suggestions.
-Please do not consider these the best craft beer places or the only ones you must go to.
 These are merely suggestions, a starting point, and I encourage you to explore the craft beer scene and let me know what you discover and like.

 Great Craft Beer Places to Celebrate in USA

 Since I live in Virginia it was difficult to choose only one craft brewery.
 I love craft beer places with magnificent views, great beer (of course), fun people, or inspiring stories.
 The most unique—yes, I am going with unique—selection of beers I have found is brewed at Crooked Run Brewing in gorgeous Loudoun County.